cscart/docs/core/front-end/microformats.rst

 =============

 * ``cm-image-gallery`` - initializes the image gallery.
-* ``cm-cur-item`` - assigned to a current mini-gallery item on the detailed product page.
-Used to change the thumbnail style.
 * ``cm-previewer`` - assigned to a link (for example, under an image) that opens a bigger image when clicked.
 The page is not changed.
 The image is defined in the href parameter::

    <a id="det_img_link_1553_140" rel="preview[product_images]" rev="preview[product_images]" class="cm-previewer" href="/professional/images/detailed/0/detailed_image_1386.jpg" title="img.jpg">